amtoaer

 Use HobaiRiku/wsl2-auto-portproxy to map all TCP ports in WSL to Windows localhost (UDP is not supported yet).

-To use this method, simply download the binary file and run it when you need to access WSL, no additional operations are required.
+To use this method, simply download the binary file when you need to access WSL, and run it without any additional operations.

 Add WSL IP to the hosts file in Windows#